 Soft drinks are more or less homogenous products, with many similar flavours and substitutes available on the market, all providing the same solution – taste and hydration.
 Having said that, soft drink brands maintain a strong competitive advantage over each other.
 Although their products don’t vary much, their brand perception, story and the experience they deliver goes far beyond the taste of the product.

-Coca-Cola promises an experience of fun, excitement and summer time good vibes.
+Coca-Cola promises an experience of fun, excitement and summertime good vibes.
 It’s associated with youth, fun, summer and outdoor activities which tends to go hand in hand with a situation where you may find yourself needing to quench your thirst.
-Hence, Coca Cola does a better job than most soft drink brands of delivering the perception of a better experience with it’s product, should you find yourself in the situation of needing a thirsty drink.
+Hence, Coca Cola does a better job than most soft drink brands of delivering the perception of a better experience with its product, should you find yourself in the situation of needing a thirsty drink.
 In those split seconds of need where you make a choice between brands, the power of a brand tends to influence our choice significantly.

 What Makes A Great Brand?

 As mentioned earlier a brand is an experience for its customers.
-There are several factors which separate great brands.
-Great brands tend to provide a unique experience that distinguishes themselves from their competitors.
+There are several factors that separate great brands.
+Great brands tend to provide a unique experience that distinguishes them from their competitors.
 They do this by creating and associating a strong sense of emotional attachment with their customers’ mindset.
 Great brands create brand equity, the emotional drive within their customers to keep coming back.
 They tend to do a far better job to retain customers over time and help win new customers by telling a more compelling story.

 1. A Well Defined Brand

-A well defined brand appeals to a target market, telling those customers the core reasons why to buy, what to expect and how to feel.
+A well-defined brand appeals to a target market, telling those customers the core reasons why to buy, what to expect and how to feel.
 It creates a powerful experience that impacts, sticks and resonates deeply with its target market, keeping customers coming back for more.

 2. Strong Brand Identity

 A brand in many ways is an identity and great brands have strong brand identities.
 As a business, the brand represents everything you do.
 It affects how your customers perceive you, their feelings and emotional associations with your company.
-It also affects how internal stakeholders perceive you, for example most employees want to work for a brand that represents similar values to their own e.g. professionalism, quality and credibility.
-One that can be recognised easily by its logo, colors, text and associated meaning.
+It also affects how internal stakeholders perceive you, for example, most employees want to work for a brand that represents similar values to their own e.g. professionalism, quality and credibility.
+One that can be recognised easily by its logo, colours, text and associated meaning.